intel/sgx-emm/design_docs/SGX_EMM.md

  *        - SGX_EMA_PROT_WRITE: Pages may be written.
  *        - SGX_EMA_PROT_EXEC: Pages may be executed.
  * @retval 0 The operation was successful.
- * @retval EACCES Original page type can not be changed to target type.
+ * @retval EACCES The page type does not allow the change.
  * @retval EINVAL The memory region was not allocated or outside enclave
  *                or other invalid parameters that are not supported.
- * @retval EPERM The request permissions are not allowed, e.g., by target page type or
- *               SELinux policy.
  */
 int sgx_mm_modify_permissions(void *addr, size_t length, int prot);